 view.
 I was able to move to a better seat within the Grand Circle during

 the interval as a third of these seats were empty.
 I am sure this

 wouldn`t be the case during an evening performance.
 The cast are

 The stage setting are impressive and

 dramatic and I loved the Masquerade's ball.
-The costume colours are
+The costumes are

-bright and jewel like and I like the cloaks that seem to float around
+bright and jewel coloured and I like the cloaks that seem to float around

 half the stage.
 It is the chandelier that captures the drama of the